 Other facilities in the resort include the beautifully appointed spa which provides a serene and truly unforgettable experience of pure pampering and relaxation in exquisite surroundings, using holistic therapies and massages which combine the very best of Eastern and Western practices.

-For the more active guests The Oberoi has flood lit tennis courts, a swimming pool and a fully equipped gymnasium as well as offering water sports such as windsurfing, water-skiing, scuba diving and deep sea fishing.
+For the more active guests The Oberoi has floodlit tennis courts, a swimming pool and a fully equipped gym as well as offering watersports such as windsurfing, water-skiing, scuba diving and deep sea fishing.
 Guests can also partake in “Touching the Senses” activities ranging from painting lessons with a local artist, to guided walks through the gardens to learn about the plant and bird life.
 Sculpture classes, star gazing, cooking classes and wine tasting sessions are just some of the alternative activities on offer.

 The luxuriously decorated accommodation at The Oberoi comprises 48 Luxury Pavilions, five Luxury Villas with private gardens, 16 Luxury Villas with private swimming pools, One Royal Villa and One Presidential Villa both with private swimming pools.
 Every room features a romantic four-poster bed, wooden slatted ceilings and wall-to-wall restful neutral tones, which all contribute to a feeling of relaxed grandeur.
 Each bathroom has a separate shower and a sunken bath in palest marble overlooking an open-air walled garden.
-The hotel Villas, each with its own lush gardens and dining gazebo, and most of them overlooking a private swimming pool with views of the sea, make an exclusive and luxurious retreat for those seeking privacy.
+The hotel Villas each have their own lush garden and dining gazebo and most of them overlook a private swimming pool with views of the sea, making an exclusive and luxurious retreat for those seeking privacy.

-This 70m2 air-conditioned thatched Luxury Pavilion includes a spacious bedroom and sitting area with a choice of either a king size bed or Hollywood twin beds.
+This 70m2 air-conditioned thatched Luxury Pavilion includes a spacious bedroom and seating area with a choice of either a king size bed or Hollywood twin beds.
 Each Pavilion has a roomy terrace for private dining and views of the gardens and Indian Ocean.
-Also included are: daily fruit and floral arrangements, iPod docking station, satellite TV and DVD player, wifi, safe, phone, minibar, and use of floodlit tennis courts, 24hour private dining services, and DVD, book and games library.
+Also included are: daily fruit and floral arrangements, iPod docking station, satellite TV and DVD player, wifi, safe, phone, minibar, and use of floodlit tennis courts, 24 hour private dining services, and a DVD, book and games library.

 |Luxury Villa with Private Garden||